raoulkent/dit-och-dat/documents-and-deliverables/personal-reflections/Vecka 6/v.6 Alfred Kjeller.md

 I have ensured that KPI for point estimation is tracked and wellbeing KPI is tracked.

 # What is my contribution towards the team’s deliveries?
+Like previous weeks
 1. Taken part in all meetings
 2. Upheld my responsibilities as scrum master
 3. Actively taken part of development and documentation
+4. Resolved other persons tasks that were acting as blockers for my work